ccdc-opensource/on-site-webcsd/README.md

 kubectl create secret docker-registry pullsecret --docker-server=ccdcrepository.azurecr.io --docker-username=<your-token-name> --docker-password=<token-password> --docker-email=<your-email>
 ```

 Where `pullsecret` is the name given to the pull secret referenced in the docker-compose file.
-If you choose a different name, you will need to update the `kompose.image-pull-secret` labels in the docker-compose file to match.
+If you choose a different name, you will need to update the `kompose.image-pull-secret` label in the `x-labels` section at the top of the docker-compose file.

 #### 2. Replace all ${XXX_YYY} variables in the docker-compose file with their actual values